Faculty of Information, University of Toronto: Deans

-Professor Marsha Chechik from the Department of Computer Science at the Faculty of Arts and Science has been appointed Acting Dean for a six-month period from July 1, 2022 to December 31, 2022 while Dean Wendy Duff is on administrative leave.
+Professor Marsha Chechik from the Department of Computer Science at the Faculty of Arts and Science was acting sean for a six-month period from July 1, 2022, to December 31, 2022, while Dean Wendy Duff was on administrative leave.

+Professor Javed Mostafa from the University of North Carolina at Chapel Hill is the current Dean.
+He took office on September 1, 2023, for a five-year term.